-Additional information may be found in the Student Handbook or by consulting with the IBCS CAO, Registrar, or FAA.
+For additional information, consult the Student Handbook or the IBCS CAO, Registrar, or FAA.

-IBCS is committed to training men and women for church-related vocations.
+IBCS commits to training men and women for church-related vocations.
 A primary requirement for every candidate for admission is a testimony of a personal trust in the Lord Jesus Christ as Savior.
-All applicants are required to write a brief account of their assurance of salvation.
+IBCS requires all applicants to write a brief account of their assurance of salvation.

-It is expected that those who seek admission demonstrate Christian character, a teachable spirit, and a sincere desire to know the will of God.
+We expect those who seek admission to demonstrate Christian character, a teachable spirit, and a sincere desire to know the will of God.

 Attendance at International Baptist College and Seminary is a privilege, not a right.
-This privilege may be forfeited any time the administration feels that the student is evidencing a lifestyle or belief system inconsistent with IBCS’s religious beliefs or mission.
+The student may forfeit this privilege any time the administration contends that the student is evidencing a lifestyle or belief system inconsistent with IBCS religious beliefs or mission.
 When students make application, they agree to abide by the rules and standards of conduct of IBCS.

 The standards of Christian faith and scholarship at IBCS require a review and evaluation of every applicant.
-Letters of recommendation, statement of vital Christian faith, moral character, and personal integrity, as well as one’s academic record, will be considered.
+Letters of recommendation, statement of vital Christian faith, moral character, and personal integrity, as well as one’s academic record, are considered.

 To receive entry as a transfer student, the student must present official transcripts of all prior college work.
-A student seeking to transfer credits from other higher education institutions must request from all involved schools that official transcripts be sent directly to IBCS.
+IBCS requires students seeking to transfer credits from other higher education institutions to request official transcripts sent directly to IBCS from the applicable institutions.
 These documents need to include a statement and/or represent good standing from the institution of prior attendance.

-Students transferring fewer than twenty-six credit hours of college level work may be required to submit scores from an ACT or an SAT.
-These results will be forwarded to IBCS automatically when the student specifies IBCS’s ACT number (0178) or the SAT number (5461).
+Students transferring fewer than twenty-six credit hours of college level work may be required by IBCS to submit scores from an ACT or an SAT.
+The test administrators automatically forward these results to IBCS when the student specifies IBCS’s ACT number (0178) or the SAT number (5461).

 All undergraduate courses transferred must have, at a minimum, a grade no lower than 71% (C-).